sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

+      ..
+          !! processed by numpydoc !!

+   .. py:method:: callback()

+      Get the callback function associated with the audio sink.

+      Returns:
+          Optional[Callable]: The Python callable if set; otherwise, None.

+      ..
+          !! processed by numpydoc !!

    .. py:method:: cancel_callback()

       Cancels the current audio callback.

       This method sets a flag to indicate that the audio callback should be canceled.